How to sleep better: easy tips for athletes from extreme adventurer Ross Edgley

 This final tip could be the proverbial cherry on top of your night-time routine.
 This is because cherries are one food known to be naturally high in melatonin, which research published in the European Journal of Nutrition found increases melatonin levels and serotonin levels which in turn improved the quality and quantity of their sleep.

-Ross Edgley’s Blueprint is published by Harper Collins and is available now for £20.00 (RRP).
+Ross Edgley’s Blueprint is published by Harper Collins and is available from the links below.